Chapter 19:

 The Ruby Oracle

-“Hey, I’m sorry, but this will be fine.
+“Hey, I’m sorry,” I replied hastily, panic lacing my words as I feared the electricity would return at any moment.
+“B-But this will be fine.
 Just don’t waste your arcane energy on punishing me.
 Save it for the monsters.”

 I flashed a smile, keeping my hands up as she scowled.
 With narrowed eyes, Rionriv let go of me and huffed angrily.
-She stepped back, looking over at Aesandoral.
+Taking a step back, she directed her attention to Aesandora,l who had become eerily silent.

 “Aesandoral, what’s up?”
-She asked, slowly approaching the archer, whom I noticed to be immediately more alert.
+She asked, slowly approaching the archer.

-“Something knows we’re here,” She muttered in reply, nocking an arrow.
+“Something knows we’re here,” She muttered in reply, drawing her bow.
 “And is watching us.”

-“Well, that makes two of us then,” I said with a smile, turning to look at the group.
-“Okay, the ghoulies aren’t here right now because they’re sleeping in the cave.
+“Well, that makes two of us then,” I said, turning to look at the group.
+“Okay, the ghoulies aren’t here right now because they’re sleeping in the nearby cave.
 But they can sense us and give us the creepy crawlies.
-We have about an hour until sundown, so let’s quickly loot the village, move to the cave, and hunt them down before they’re all awake.”
+We have about an hour until sundown, so let’s quickly loot the village, move to the mouth of the cave, and hunt them down before they all awaken.”

-With a wave, I began to march away from the creepy, abandoned docks towards the rundown and deserted cluster of homes in the distance.
+With a wave, I began marching away from the creepy, abandoned docks towards the rundown and deserted cluster of homes in the distance.
+As I did, I watched over my shoulder.
+The hesitant triop discussed quietly amongst themselves as I gained distance before finally moving to catch up.

-Walking to the center of the village, I placed a hand to my head and closed my eyes.
+With a well-placed hand to my head, I closed my eyes and forced the story from my memory.
 I felt the information from my past life rushing through my present consciousness as the layout of houses appeared vividly in my mind.

 “Artificer’s Shoppe.”
 I pointed to a medium-sized building in the southwest.
 “There’s a false floor under the carpet in the kitchen; grab all the gold jewelry, weapons, and those iron bars, too.
 Oh!
 And look through the debris under the anvil.
 There should be a magical ring there.”